ljensen505/FishTrak/README.md

 -- Create types for int inputs like weight for a fish (Ounce, lb, etc)

--- Eliminate redundant data entry (can add the same species twice)
+-- ~~Eliminate redundant data entry (can add the same species twice)~~ -- Add show an error message to user when trying to add redundant data.
+Need flash or modal (or similar)

 -- Add statisitcial calculations where needed (for example, calculate average weight of a species using all caught fish of that species)